...

 • Do not climb up too high too quickly.
 Avoid walking at a hurried pace and do not ignore your rhythm of breathing.
 Slow and steady with calm breathing is the way to go.

-• Do not wander away without your guide knowing.
+• Do not wander away without your guide’s knowledge.

 • Do not skip your meals.